zuochan/culture-quiz-app/README.md

   "explanation": "Brief explanation of the cultural context."
 }

-⸻
+---

-📚 Inspiration
+## 📚 Inspiration

-This project was created as a personal portfolio and a learning tool to explore both cross-cultural understanding and full-stack development using Python.
+This project was created as part of a personal portfolio to explore cultural differences through technology.

-⸻
+It combines cross-cultural learning with hands-on full-stack development using Python and Streamlit.

+---

-🙋 About the Creator
+## 🙋 About the Creator

-🇯🇵 A Japanese developer currently living in Sweden on a working holiday visa.
+## 🇯🇵 A Japanese developer currently living in Sweden on a working holiday visa.
-Interested in language learning, cultural exchange, and building fun & educational tech tools.
+Passionate about language learning, cultural exchange, and creating fun educational tools through code.

-⸻
+---

-📬 Contact
+## 📬 Contact
 	•	GitHub: @zuochan
-	•	LinkedIn: linkedin.com/in/mizuho-kawasaki-76245b2b8
+	•	LinkedIn: Mizuho Kawasaki

-⸻
+---

-🪄 License
+## 🪄 License

 This project is open source and available under the MIT License.

----